 PlayStation 5 VS Xbox Series X Specs Comparison – Which is the Superior Console?

-We’ve recently gotten a more in-depth look inside both the PlayStation 5 and Xbox Series X, which you can read about by clicking here and here respectively .
+Previously, we had a more in-depth look inside both the PlayStation 5 and Xbox Series X, which you can read about by clicking here and here respectively.
 Needless to say, they’re both very powerful machines.
 However, I’m sure some of you are curious as to how they stack up against each other.
 Let’s take a look the PlayStation 5 VS Xbox Series X specs comparison.

 PlayStation 5 VS Xbox Series X Specs Comparison